squid-cache/squid-cache.github.io/Squid-4.rst

 = Squid 3.6 (3.HEAD) =

 Now in '''DEVELOPMENT''' cycle.
 The set of new Squid 3.6 features and release timeline is determined by submissions and available developer time.
-New features may be completed and added at any time until the branching of 3.6 expected to be in 2015.
+New features may be completed and added at any time until the branching of 3.6 expected to be in mid or late 2015.

  . {X} This series of Squid is expected to require a C++11 capable compiler.
 The currently known compilers which meet this criteria and build Squid reliably are GCC 4.8+, Clang 3.3+, and Intel CC 12.0+